vaginessa/magisk-modules-repo/README.md

 ```

 ### Upload from local
-For modules without download links or your own

 - Create a new folder named `local` in the same directory as `modules`
 - Put the `zip` file into the `local` folder
 ```json